yinxusen/deepword/tutorial.md

 If there is no `$MODEL_HOME/hparams.json`, e.g. the first time training, then 3 > 2 > 1. (x > y means x overrides y)

-If there is `$MODEL_HOME/hparams.json`, e.g. after training and during inference, the priority is 4 > 2 > 1.
-Some hyper-parameters in 3 will override 4, here are
+If there is `$MODEL_HOME/hparams.json`, e.g. the second time training and during inference, the priority is 4 > 2 > 1.
+Some hyper-parameters in 3 will override 4, depend
-the hyper-parameters:

-- model_dir
-- batch_size
-- learning_rate
-- max_snapshot_to_keep
-- beam_size
-- temperature
-- use_greedy

-The behavior is defined in `hparams.py`.
+on the logic and usage for that parameter.
+These hyperparameters are defined in `deepword.hparams.load_hparams.allowed_to_change`.

+### Which hyperparameter is actually working?

 Which hyper-parameter is actually working?
 When you run the code, the hyper-parameters will output to stderr, e.g.